Skip to main content

 Before signing, confirm this implementation checklist:

 Keep long-term savings support as a separate, jurisdiction-dependent line.
-Add the current vehicle/options after verification, or document the cash alternative explicitly.
+Verify the available vehicle or option from official plan, contract, or payroll records before use, or document the cash alternative explicitly.
 Related: How to Manage and Pay a Global Team of Contractors Compliantly.

 Once money terms look good, this section is your final risk filter: do not sign until each critical risk is written in plain, enforceable contract language.